antonfischl1980/monitoring-plugins-gentoo/README.md

 I will maintain these check-plugins and add new gentoo-specific checks when the need arises.

-Please feel free to fork and send pull request for any enhacement or fix you come up with.
+Please feel free to fork and send pull request for any enhancement or fix you come up with.

 ### License